Bachelor of Management

 Refer to the details of each major sequence for availability.

 Major sequences that may be chosen include:

-Plus four credit points of Personal Edge units:
+Plus three credit points of Personal Edge units:

 Plus a one credit point Capstone unit: